jms5194/MarkerMatic/README.md

 * [Project Website][website]
 * [Latest Release][latest-release]

-This project was previously known as Digico-Reaper Link, but has since grown to support five different families of consoles, and four different DAWs.
+This project was previously known as Digico-Reaper Link, but has since grown to support six different families of consoles, and four different DAWs.
 Documentation and more can be found [on the project's website][website].

 <img width="442" height="346" alt="A screenshot of the main window of MarkerMatic, showing the control buttons along the top of the window, then the connection statuses to the console and DAW at the bottom" src="resources/main_window_screenshot.png" />